Referral advice for patients

 These tests are used to eliminate some causes of trigeminal neuralgia, such as lesions, aneurysms or multiple sclerosis which are not usually present in patients with nerve injuries.

-Once all the examination and tests are completed your surgeon will confirm your diagnosis and give you an explanation of what may be possible to help.
+Once all the examination and tests are completed the specialist will confirm your diagnosis and give you an explanation of what may be possible to help.

 Possible treatments

-• Medication for pain sometime tablets sometimes numbing patches- Often we refer the patient back to their doctor if medication is needed.
+• Medication for pain sometime tablets sometimes numbing patches – often the patient is referred back to their doctor if medication is needed.

 • Surgery is rarely carried out for this condition as it can make patients worse on some occasions

-After treatment we will ask we ask the patient to complete further questionnaires and feedback forms.
-We continue to monitor many patients as some injuries do not require actual treatment as they are improving over 3- 6 months.
-After the consultation we write letters to the person who referred you to us and you are copied in.
+After treatment the specialist will ask the patient to complete further questionnaires and feedback forms.
+The specialist continues to monitor many patients as some injuries do not require actual treatment as they are improving over 3- 6 months.
+After the consultation the specialist write letters to the person who referred you to us and you are copied in.

 Your treatment may be delayed.
 Please be aware of NHS waiting times (maximum 18 week national target).